 New Zealand is one of the worlds best travel destinations which has at any one time has around one million tourists visiting.
 If you're seeking a perfect combination of adventure, beautiful nature, friendly people and memories that will last forever, then New Zealand will appeal to you.
-New Zealand one of the most popular countries to visit in the world and you will get great value on adventures and sightseeing activities.
+New Zealand one of the most popular countries to go backpacking and travelling as there are so many adventures and sightseeing activities.
 Get ready for the most amazing experience of your life.

 You can find cheap, generally hostel dorms are your cheapest bet, they cost around £10 - £20 ($15 - $25 USD).
 If you are planning on staying somewhere for more than a few days you might also be able to work in the hostel in exchange for free accommodation, these types of hostels can be found but generally off season.
 Hotels are usually around £25 ($40) per night and again in the main cities this will be more expensive.
 You could also rent your own campervan, try couchsurfing or WWOOF which allows you to work in exchange for free accommodation.
 Recommended to book hostels and hotels in advance during peak season when most tourists visit.

 New Zealand is the adventure capital of the world but please check you buy the right insurance policy, some do not cover dangerous and extreme sports.
 Please also apply lots of sunscreen, New Zealand has a thin ozone layer and has the worlds highest death rate from melanoma.
 Crime is relatively low but please be street wise and don't flash valuables in public.
 Always lock valuables in hotels and hostels.
 For emergencies dial 111 and you will be put through to the emergency services like the police, fire brigade and ambulance services.
 If calling from an international mobile phone please dial 112.
 Natives are extremely friendly and welcoming, you might want to get to know more the history of the islands and learn about Maori culture.